 Kensal House, Ladbroke Grove, North Kensington, London W10 5BQ Grade II* listed community rooms 10 mins from Grenfell Tower and home to SPID.
 Designed in 1937 by architect Maxwell Fry and social reformer Elizabeth Denby, it is part of an urban village vision for estate life.

 Head south on Ladbroke Grove/B450 2.1km over the railway, under the motorway and straight to Holland Park Avenue > Turn left onto Holland Park Avenue/Notting Hill Gate/A402 350m > The Coronet Theatre will be on your right (cross the dual carriageway by the pedestrian crossing)

 The Coronet Theatre, 103 Notting Hill Gate, Kensington, London W11 3LB

 The Coronet Theatre is a risk-taking international theatre in an iconic Grade II listed building in London’s Notting Hill.
 It was designed in 1898 by WGR Sprague, architect of many of the West End's most beautiful theatres.

-Modern Brutalist-style building awarded by RIBA in 1971.
+Embassy of Slovakia, 25 Kensington Palace Gardens, Kensington, London W8 4QY Modern Brutalist-style building recognised with an award by RIBA in 1971.
 The building of the former Czechoslovak Embassy is made of reinforced concrete panels and long glass rows of windows with wooden partitions separating the interior spaces.

-End at 18 Stafford Terrace, Kensington, London
+18 Stafford Terrace, Kensington, London W8 7BH